fernandoescolar/Xunit.Assume/README.md

 ## Assume

-The static artifact `Assume` has the contract bellow:
+The static class `Assume` has the following contract:

 ```csharp
 class Assume